-Today I’m excited to be sharing my Fall Farmhouse Porch Tour with you.
-You will see all the details about how the front porch was styled using treasures from previous years, foraged items and diy projects.
+Today I’m excited to be sharing my Fall Farmhouse Porch Tour and Autumn Porch Decor.
+You will see all the details about how the front porch was styled using treasures from previous years, foraged items and DIY projects.

 Rudy the Welcoming Committee

 Rudy stayed with me during the entire decorating process and needless to say, he was not very welcoming once the tour started.
 Just look at that expression.
 LOL

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

 Fall Farmhouse Porch Tour